Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/input-actions-editor-window-reference.md

+---
+uid: input-system-actions-editor-window
+---

-# Input Actions Editor reference
+# Input Actions Editor window reference

 The **Input Actions Editor** is an Editor window that displays action maps, actions, bindings, and their properties.